THERE’S NO EXCUSE FOR ELDER ABUSE

 Elder abuse is any act within a relationship of trust which results in harm to an older person.
 It can be emotional, psychological, financial, physical or sexual abuse, or neglect.

-Many people do not discuss their concerns with others because of feelings of shame, fear of retaliation, the involvement of family members or fear they will be institutionalised.
+Many people do not discuss their concerns with others because of feelings of shame, fear of retaliation, the involvement of family members or fear they will be institutionalized.
 Some people may not realise what they are experiencing is abuse, or feel that somehow it is their fault.

 Elder abuse can include…